What remains, after the act

 A unified collection

-RELICS: The Last Cut unites what was once separate:
+RELICS: The Last Cut unites what was previously separated:

 damnation and the final moment, the act and the remainder, the wound and its trace.